 As Airsoft players and enthusiasts ourselves, we understand the sport of airsoft and aim to provide a safe yet challenging venue for both experienced and first time gamers.
 We hold maintaining the integrity and enjoyment of the sport of Airsoft, the safety of its players and the general public who come into contact with the site and sport as our utmost priority.
 Any players not respecting the site’s rules will be removed from the game and may be asked to leave the venue in extreme circumstances.

 Please download, sign and present at reception.
 We also have copies available at reception but for players under 16 years of age, this Waiver must be signed by the parent of every child participating on their first visit.
-The Minimum age permitted to play airsoft at Redhills is 12 years of age.
+The Minimum age permitted to play airsoft at Redhills is strictly 11 years of age.
 (Proof of Age may be asked for)

 ALL Airsoft RIFs: 328fps.
 All equipment will be Chronographed with site magazine & 0.2gm bb with hop ups fully off at the start of an event and are subject to random chrono testing at any time throughout the day.
 We reserve the right NOT to allow the use of any RIF over the FPS limit.
 Some areas of the game area are single shot only therefore weapons that are incapable of firing on single shot will not be allowed to be fired in those areas.
 For normal days, unless advertised otherwise, there are no ammo limits.
 Any questions regarding FPS please contact us directly.